OpenVPN/openvpn-build/README.rst

 Directories
 **************************************************

-    The "generic" subdir contains scripts to cross-compile OpenVPN using mingw_w64 (e.g. Linux -> Windows).

     The "windows-msi" subdir contains scripts to
     build and package OpenVPN on Windows for Windows.

+    The "release" subdir contains scripts to prepare the source tarballs and tag the git repositories.
+    It also has scripts to orchestrate the other parts of the build.

+    The "debian-sbuild" subdir contains scripts to build Debian packages for all supported distributions.

+    The following two sub directories were used in the past but are currently unmaintained:

+    The "generic" subdir contains scripts to cross-compile OpenVPN using mingw_w64 (e.g. Linux -> Windows).

     The "windows-nsis" subdir contains scripts to
     cross-compile and package OpenVPN for Windows.